Kucoin/kucoin-futures-api-docs/source/localizable/index.en.html.md

 * REST API: **https://api-sandbox-futures.kucoin.com**  (https://sandbox-api.kumex.com has been Deprecated)

 ## Request Rate Limit
-When a rate limit is exceeded, a status of **429 Too Many Requests** will be returned.
-If the rate limit is exceeded multiple times,  the system will restrict your use of your IP and account for 1 minute.
-Your remaining request times will be returned in the results.
+When a rate limit is exceeded, a status of **429** will be returned.
+<aside class="notice">Once the rate limit is exceeded, the system will restrict your use of your IP or account for 10s.</aside>

-**Apply for Higher Request Rate Limit**
-If you are a professional trader or market maker and need a higher limit, please send your KuCoin Futures account, reason and approximate trading volume to [newapi@kucoin.plus](mailto:newapi@kucoin.plus).

 ### REST API
-**PRIVATE ENDPOINTS**
-The access limit for private endpoint is applied per API key.

-* Rate limit for order placing/order canceling/operations to position: **200 requests per 10 seconds.**
-* Rate limit for Mass Cancelation ：**1 requests per 5 seconds**
-* Rate limit for other operations: **300 requests per 10 seconds.**

-**PUBLIC ENDPOINTS**
-The rate limit for requests via public endpoint is calculated based on IP：

-* Rate limit for Level 2 order book: **100 requests per minute**
-* Rate limit for Level 3 order book: **1 request/minute per IP**
-* Rate limit for other operations: **180 requests per minute**
+The limit strategy of private endpoints will restrict account by userid.
+The limit strategy of public endpoints will restrict IP.
+<aside class="notice">Note that when an API has a specific rate limit, please refer to the specific limit.</aside>

 ### WEBSOCKET
 **Number of Connections**